apache/maven-site/content/markdown/developers/release/maven-project-release-procedure.md

 1. Follow the release preparation, **staging** and **closing** the repository steps outlined in [Publishing Maven Releases](https://infra.apache.org/publishing-maven-artifacts.html).

-   Staging repository **MUST** be closed with message like `VOTE Maven component name x.y.z`
+   Staging repository **MUST** be closed with message like `VOTE Maven component name x.y.z`.

+   If you want to automatically upload to [ATR](https://releases.apache.org/committees/maven), use the [`push-to-atr` profile](/pom/asf/#the-push-to-atr-profile): `mvn release:perform -Ppush-to-atr`.

 2. Stage the latest documentation as explained in [deploying Maven components reference documentation](../website/deploy-component-reference-documentation.html).

 ## Call the vote

 Propose a vote on the dev list with the closed issues, the issues left, the staging repository and the staging site.

+This can be done either by hand or with ATR's help.
 For instance:

 ```
 To: "Maven Developers List" <dev@maven.apache.org>